CodeAwhile/debug-bar-hook-log/readme.md

 Adds a new tab to Debug Bar that displays the hooks that were called during the page request.

-You can live-filter the hooks that are displayed to hide noisy information, like translation options, and sanitization
+You can live-filter the hooks that are displayed to hide noisy information like translation, options, and sanitization

 Clicking on a hook will expand it to show the arguments that were passed to the hook